 Moreover, exchange rates from a foreign currency might not always be what you expected – plus, your bank might be charging their own transaction or commission fees.

 Some good alternatives to a Greek bank account are Revolut, Wise and N26.
 I was very skeptical 8 years ago when I first registered with Revolut, but I’ve used it in over 15 countries abroad as well as Greece and can’t recommend it highly enough.

-You can find out more about Revolut and register, you can use my referral link.
+To find out more about Revolut and register, you can use my referral link!

 Here are a few questions expats and non residents ask before opening a bank account in Greece: